<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 What is the DFARS mandate?

 The federal government relies on external services to help carry out various federal missions and business functions.
 Many federal contractors and subcontractors “routinely process, store, and transmit sensitive federal information in their information systems to support the delivery of essential products and services to federal agencies.”
-With that being said, the contractor community has to provide assurance to DoD that their IT system can offer a high level of security to protect this sensitive information.
-If contractors fail to do so, they can inevitably lose their contracts.
+The contractor community has to provide assurance to DoD that their IT system can offer a high level of security to protect this sensitive information.

 The document details requirements for protecting Controlled Unclassified Information (CUI) when: